howardosborne/locust_for_jmeter_users/simple_example.md

 ![change user count](./images/change_user_count.png "change user count")

 ## Analysing results
-In JMeter, listeners can be added to view results in the GUI or output to a listener file to produce a report or imported to other reporting tools.
+In JMeter, listeners can be added to view results in the GUI or output to a listener file to produce an html report or imported to other reporting tools.

 With Locust, in addition to the runtime charts, three csv files are produced:
 ![Download Data](./images/download_data.png "Download Data")